Metrics Evolution Reports

 Note

-A service can have several metrics, for example, the Traffic_eth0 service has two different metrics: incoming traffic (traffic_in) and outgoing traffic (traffic_out), for the host wocu-gns3.
-Therefore, by selecting this service in this filter, both metrics can be displayed in the graph.
-This field makes it easier to establish the relationship between the different metrics displayed for the services of a host.
+metric_1_traffic_in) and outgoing traffic (metric_1_traffic_out), for the device wocu-engineer.
+Therefore, when this service is selected in this filter, both metrics will be displayed in the graph.
+This field makes it easier to establish the relationship between the different metrics displayed for the services of a host.![]()

 Metric group